By John Miller, Director of Business DevelopmentPublished April 16, 2026Updated June 5, 2026 • Read Time 5 min

 Many technicians believe it does.
 Extended intervals allow oil to degrade, reducing lubrication effectiveness at the chain and tensioner.
 Using factory-specified VW 502.00 or 504.00 rated oil and changing it on the more conservative side of the Longlife schedule interval is recommended for EA888 engines.

 VW has issued technical service bulletins and in some jurisdictions has extended warranty coverage for certain model years.
 Whether your vehicle qualifies depends on the VIN, model year, and mileage.
-We can help you identify whether any coverage applies before authorizing out-of-pocket repairs.
+Fifth Gear can help identify whether any coverage applies before authorizing out-of-pocket repairs.

 John Miller is the Director of Business Development at Fifth Gear Automotive.

-Fifth Gear Automotive has seven locations – Lewisville, Argyle, McKinney, Aubrey-Crossroads, Frisco, Castle Hills and Allen, Texas.
+Fifth Gear Automotive has 10 locations – Allen, Argyle, Aubrey-Crossroads, Castle Hills, Frisco, Lewisville, McKinney, North Forth Worth, and Southlake, Texas.